jkroepke/helm-secrets/docs/Secret Driver.md

 ## sops

-If you use sops with helm-secrets, the sops CLI tool is needed. sops 3.2.0 is required at minimum.
+If you use sops with helm-secrets, the sops CLI tool is needed. sops 3.2.0 is required at a minimum.

 Download: https://github.com/mozilla/sops/releases/latest

-Before start to use sops with gpg, consider start to use [age](https://github.com/mozilla/sops#encrypting-using-age).
+Before start to use sops with gpg, consider starting to use [age](https://github.com/mozilla/sops#encrypting-using-age).

 The sops secret store is enabled by default.